flowr-analysis/vscode-flowr-sample/README.md

 You can also view the reconstruction of a piece of code based on the current slice.
 The **Show Current Slice in Editor (Reconstruct)** command opens a view next to the current editor.

 The extension has a lot more features to try!
 For a more extensive list, check out [the extension's README](https://github.com/flowr-analysis/vscode-flowr?tab=readme-ov-file#use).

+### Example Use-Cases

+This codespace contains the randomly selected [`Ipo_RI_Rcode.R`](Ipo_RI_Rcode.R) file you can use to play around - or use your own R files!

+1. Reviewing and comprehending existing R scripts
+2. Reusing a figure or data cleaning step of a publication
+3. Supporting maintenance and reproducibility
+4. Interactively understand the impact of parts while developing the script